Disability and employment: an ongoing challenge

-The “Labour and employment” component is one of the 8 subjects deemed to be prioritized within the framework of the 2019-2024 national plan relating to the rights of people with disabilities (full document available in the Resources section).
+“Work and employment” is one of the 8 priorities of the 2019-2024 National Plan on the rights of people with disabilities (document available in the Resources tab).

 Resources produced by IMS Luxembourg and the Diversity Charter Lëtzebuerg